I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iregistrykey-setvaluekey.md

 <p> </p>

 ## -remarks
 <p>If the given key has no existing value entry with a name matching the given <i>ValueName</i>, <code>SetValueKey</code> creates a new value entry with the given name.
 If a matching value entry name exists, this routine overwrites the original value entry for the given <i>ValueName</i>.
 Thus, <code>SetValueKey</code> preserves a unique name for each value entry of any particular key.
 While each value entry name must be unique to its containing key, many different keys in the registry can have value entries with the same names.</p>

-<p>If the given key has no existing value entry with a name matching the given <i>ValueName</i>, <code>SetValueKey</code> creates a new value entry with the given name.
-If a matching value entry name exists, this routine overwrites the original value entry for the given <i>ValueName</i>.
-Thus, <code>SetValueKey</code> preserves a unique name for each value entry of any particular key.
-While each value entry name must be unique to its containing key, many different keys in the registry can have value entries with the same names.</p>

 ## -requirements